 - Shoulder Pain

-How to Prevent Lower Back Pain When Golfing
+1. How to Prevent Lower Back Pain when playing golf

 The repetitive action of the golf swing is the number one cause of low back pain in golfers, so golf swing faults should be corrected by a professional.
 A ‘Reverse Angle’ swing fault is a common cause of back pain that occurs when the spine deviates from the vertical during the swing.